 With voice technology, there’s no visual trigger to activate or call a brand experience to mind, such as we see with app icons on our phones.
 How do you remind potential customers to use your product when they can’t see it?
 External, non-voice prompts are crucial in getting people’s attention and drawing them in repeatedly.
 Unlike apps, there’s no brand icon on a screen to remind them to keep using it.

 Big picture: Voice experiences will require external prompts to raise awareness of their existence and external reminders to go back again.
 It’s not realistic to think users will always have yours top of mind.

 Because smart speakers respond to commands from whoever issues them, it’s difficult to ensure the content is appropriate to the listener e.g. child or adult.
 That also makes it hard for brands to target individual users, especially because there are no individual personas like there are on Netflix.
 Google and Amazon have made head starts into personal voice recognition territory, but there’s still a way to go.

-Big picture: We can expect individual voices to be recognised with increasing sophistication and be used as biometric logins to help digital assistants tailor comments and act with discretion.
+Big picture: We can expect individual voices to be recognised with increasing sophistication in voice technology and be used as biometric logins to help digital assistants tailor comments and act with discretion.

 Voice has consequences for diversity

 By making Alexa speak with a warm, motherly voice as a default setting, some have charged Amazon with perpetuating a sexist legacy – the obliging female happy to be bossed around.
 That’s has been somewhat addressed by the addition of alternative voices, both gendered and non, but controversy was not avoided.

 Big picture: The point is that voice is as prone to expressing gender bias and backlash as other forms of media, for which brands should be aware.
 In the future, we are likely to see a vast range of tones emerge.
 It will be interesting to see if gender neutral ones prove popular.